TaylorZowtuk/measure-what-matters/backend/README.md

 ```

 Then navigate to [http://localhost:3000/api](http://localhost:3000/api)
 **_Note:_** 3000 is the default port.
-Remember to use the port you have set in main.ts in the backend/src.
+Remember to use the port you have set in main.ts in the backend/src directory.

 ## License